 In the South the term “biscuit” often refers to a light, fluffy, flaky, buttery bread usually served with breakfast.
-In England and other places around the world however, a biscuit is more like a hard scone or “cookie” served with tea or coffee.
+In England and other places around the world however, a biscuit is more like a hard scone or “cookie” served with tea or single serve coffee bags.

 The word “biscuit” derives from the Latin “panis biscoctus,” meaning “bread twice baked.”
 The history books tell us that the “biscuit” began as a simple paste of flour and water.
 The paste was baked, removed from the pan; then cooked again in a cooler oven until thoroughly dried out.
 The result was a hard, portable “cracker” with an extraordinary extended shelf life.
 “Biscuits” were very popular among the sailors and travelers because they were lite and could last for months.

 Meanwhile, the more civilized areas of the world started exploring alternate baked goods.
 These ancient civilizations experimented with eggs, butter and cream; in addition to, sugar, fruits and honey as well as spices from the Middle East.
 The first shift from the unyielding biscuits were small cake like confections popular in Persia during the 7th Century AD.
 During the Medieval Ages the culinary techniques for making sweet and savory cake-like biscuits were introduced to the Europeans during the invasion of Muslims into Spain and the Crusades.

 Throughout the centuries biscuits have been called many things: